NHS apology to Devon woman over wrong 111 questions

-Michelle Perryman rang for help saying she felt violently ill but said she was frustrated by the service which asked about 40 questions over a 10 minute call.
+Michelle Perryman rang for help in June 2015 saying she felt violently ill but said she was frustrated by the service.

-South West Ambulance, which lost the service in 2016 after a damning report, said the the call handler selected the wrong "pathway".
+South West Ambulance, which lost the service in 2016 after a damning report, said the the call handler selected the wrong "pathway" on the computer.

 Mrs Perryman from north Devon complained in July 2015 and in December 2016 she got an apology and a "goodwill" payment of £100 from the NHS Litigation Authority.

 "I was asked numerous questions, totally the wrong questions," said Mrs Perryman, who was ill after suffering "severe depression".